 I am the Resurrection and the Life.
 Anyone who believes in me will live, even though they die.”

-If a loved one has died, our hearts and prayers go out to yourself and your family.
+If a loved one has died, our hearts and prayers go out to you and your family.
 To arrange a funeral at St. Jane Frances church, please first contact your funeral director.
 They will guide you in all of the steps involved in funeral planning and will also contact the church on your behalf.

 Roman Catholic Funeral Readings